preciofishbone/OmniaDocs/release-notes/28.0.0/index.rst

 Change portal display Language
 ************************************************
-Its now possible to see the page content, current and mega menu in a other available languages.
+Its now possible to see the page content, current and mega menu in other available languages.
 Users can choose which language to render the portal content in via the Omnia Header.

 .. image:: portal-lang.png

 Improved Page Review Workflow
 ************************************************
 We have improved page review workflow to make it more flexible.
-You can now configure specific page review for different publishing sites with different rule and notification settings.
+You can now have a specific page review settings for each available publishing site.

 .. image:: review-admin.png